Quansight-Labs/ndindex/docs/slices.md

 NumPy array and the slice appears as part of a larger multidimensional (tuple) index.
 However, I think it would be possible to introduce a special syntax to mean "reversed" or "from the end of the array" indexing, and leave negative numbers to simply extend beyond the left side of the array.
+For example, in Julia, one can use `a[end]` to index the last element of an array (Julia also uses 1-based indexing).
 Since this is a moot point for Python---I don't expect Python's indexing semantics to change, they are already baked into the language---I won't suggest any syntax.
 Perhaps this can inspire people writing new languages or DSLs to come up with better semantics backed by good syntax.

 The second point, on using 1-based indexing instead of 0-based indexing, will likely be the most controversial.
 0-based indexing certainly has its uses.
 In